Frequently Asked Questions (FAQ) About Bridge Rating and Superload Analysis

 9. Do we load rate culverts?

 We have started load rating culverts.
 Reinforced concrete box and 3-sided structures can be load rated using AASHTO BrR or BRASS-CULVERT program.
-For corrugated metal pipe and reinforced concrete pipe structures, we are using ODOT’s in-house developed spreadsheets.
+For corrugated metal pipe structures, we are using ODOT’s in-house developed spreadsheets.
+Please download them from the ODOT FTP site.

 When safe load carrying capacity of a bridge drops below 3 tons, the bridge shall be closed for all the highway traffic immediately, till the replacement or rehabilitation work is completed to increase the safe load carrying capacity to 3 tons or more.